 There is a rich global experience with royalty setting in compulsory licensing and related cases.
-This experience establishes that compulsory licensing is feasible and that establishing remuneration need not be overly complicated or bureaucratic; that countries may legitimately consider any of a wide range of factors in establishing royalties or remuneration for compulsory licenses; and that they countries may legitimately arrive at a broad range of royalties, depending on policy choices they make.
+This experience establishes that compulsory licensing is feasible and that establishing remuneration need not be overly complicated or bureaucratic; that countries may legitimately consider any of a wide range of factors in establishing royalties or remuneration for compulsory licences; and that countries may legitimately arrive at a broad range of royalties, depending on policy choices they make.